Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 Eric Ebron

-'s touchdown regression began… Ebron caught just one touchdown on 61 receptions in 2016, so some improvement was in order.
+'s touchdown regression began … Ebron caught just one touchdown on 61 receptions in 2016, so some improvement was in order.
 He hauled in his first of the season Monday, and it came in the red zone.
 He has competition for targets down there, but Ebron remains a starting-caliber TE with high-end upside.

 -